degrace1/Autonomous-Line-Tracking-Car/README.md

 ### Updating:
 The moving, ultrasound, and object detection functions will write and modify parameters in the carState.
 After all writes, these functions should call the **send** function to update the state in the server
 ```
-// server IP address and port will be global constants at top of main file -> my aws server will have static public ip when running
+// server IP address and port will be global constants at top of main file
+// use hosted aws server w/ public ip when running
 address = '127.0.0.1'
 port = 6789